open-rsx/rsb-manual/examples-converters.rst

 In principle, projects using |project| can exchange data of arbitrary types.
 However, in order to send and receive custom :term:`data type` s, |project| has to know how to serialize and deserialize data of these types.
-This task is performed by :term:`converter` s. :term:`Converter` s are maintained in a repository at runtime.
-New :term:`converter` s can be registered to add support for new :term:`data type` s.
+This task is performed by :term:`converters
+<converter>`. :term:`Converters <converter>` are maintained in a
+repository at runtime.
+New :term:`converters <converter>` can be registered to add support for new :term:`data types <data type>`.

+.. _tutorial-converters-register:

 Registering Converters
 ======================